-The Nevada Union Nordic Ski Team was established in 1984, is coed, and had 26 athletes in the 2016/2017 season.
-We expect about 8 students will return for the 2017-18 season.
+The Nevada Union Nordic Ski Team was established in 1984, is coed, and had 11 athletes in the 2017/2018 season (our smallest team in many years).
+We expect about 6 students will return for the 2018-19 season.
 Ideally, we would like a team of around 25 athletes, so there is plenty of room for beginners this year.
 The team trains at the Auburn Ski Club Training Center, Donner Summit, CA. The team competes in races organized by the California/Nevada Interscholastic Ski and Snowboard Federation at locations around the Tahoe Basin and as far south as Mammoth Lakes.
 Athletes can only participate after being cleared by the school and presenting the coaches with a signed Consent to Treat Form.

 Because we only have limited time on snow, the team trains extensively using roller skis.
 Athletes are expected to provide their own helmets and other safety equipment.
 The team will loan roller skis, boots, poles and a visibility vest to athletes for training.
 There will be Beginner Clinics during the fall for NU students who wish to learn to ski.

 In addition to training on roller skis, this year we have added a number of Nordic Track machines which provide an excellent full body workout as well as simulating the motions of Classic Diagonal Striding.
 Our plan this year is to use these extensively for Dry-Land training when the light makes roller skiing difficult.
 During the Fall we have two early morning sessions per week before school.